 Instead, everyone has everything they need right there in front of them.
-Over time, as the older technicians retire, checklists help new members of the maintenance team learn workflows and process faster.
+And over time, as the older technicians retire, checklists help new members of the maintenance team learn workflows and process faster.

-Generally, there are two types of preventive maintenance checklists.
+What are the different types of preventive maintenance checklists?

 The first is pass/fail.
 For each statement on the list, you write down if it’s true or not.
 When you get to the end of the list, a predetermined number of true or false answers trigger a specific action.